Why apply for a DECRA through MARCS?

 It is anticipated that up to 200 three-year Discovery Early Career Researcher Awards, including up to $40 000 per annum in project funds, may be awarded each year by the Australian Research Council and the Federal Minister for Education.

-The next applications for DECRA 2021 will be submitted in March 2020 and then the following year the deadline will change to November 2021 for DECRA 2022 funding.
+The next applications for DECRA 2021 will be submitted in March 2020 and then for the next round the deadline will be November 2020 for DECRA 2022 funding

 Key dates for Discovery Early Career Researcher Award 2021